diogogithub/gnu-social/docs/developer/src/debugging.md

 Because we are using Symfony, we recall that a useful tool for debugging is [Symfony's VarDumper component](https://symfony.com/doc/current/components/var_dumper.html), as a more friendly alternative to PHP's `var_dump` and `print_r`.

+There's also a [PsySH](https://psysh.org/) REPL that you can access with `bin/console psysh` and experiment with direct calling of GNU social functions.